IN SEKHMET’S SHADOW

 The sun went out.
 Above him, Cometary had created an eclipse with a boulder the size of his torso.

-It narrowly missed crushing Leopard, landing by his left ear, as Tiger leaped over him, tackling Cometary down, laying into him with her fists.
-And then Rooster was there too, working Cometary’s torso and ribs with a series of punishing blows as Tiger held him tight.
+It narrowly missed crushing Leopard, landing by his left ear, as Tiger leaped open him, tackling Cometary down, laying into him with her fists.
+And then Rooster was there too, working Cometary’s torso and ribs with a series of punishing blows as Tiger hauled him up, held him tight.

 They dropped the cape on to the broken road.
 Rooster laughed and kicked Cometary across the face as dust began to stir atop the asphalt.
 The broken cape got the message and let his powers ebb away.